suyashsachdeva/CPP-DSA-practise/README.md

 # DSA-practise
-This is just a repo made for practise of DSA
+This is just a repo made for the practise of CPP and DSA.